The Complete Guide to Exploring Sri Lanka’s Most Iconic Hill Towns

 Pro Tip: It’s smart to book your tee time ahead of schedule, especially during weekends or holidays when the course is packed with both locals and tourists.

 II.
-Ditch the Crowds, Hike the Trails, and Own the Views in Ella
+Own the Views in Ella

 Sitting pretty at about 1,041 meters (3,415 feet) above sea level, Ella is a charming little town in Sri Lanka’s hill country.
 It’s got misty mountains, endless tea plantations, and some of the most incredible hiking trails that’ll have your camera out every few minutes.
 The climate is comfortably cool, sitting between 15°C and 25°C (59°F to 77°F)—warmer than Nuwara Eliya but still a refreshing change from the coastal heat.